I will grab Fate by the throat, it shall never drag me down.

 Door To Before: All over the place, pretty much every dungeon has one.

-Dual Wielding: There are a few "blocking sword" items you can use, but they are just fancy looking shields.
+Dual Wielding: There are a few "blocking sword" (and axes) items you can use, but they are just fancy looking shields.

 Dude, Where's My Respect?: You can break the Siege of Cahbaet, liberate the Middle and South realms from tyranny, and ascend to godhood, and people will still give you flak for looking like an Aeterna.